 Bursitis happens when the fluid-filled sacs in the knee, termed the bursae, become troubled.
 The most common reasons for bursitis are repeated kneeling or blunt force trauma to the knee.
-It can happen in any place in or around the joint and is than given a name accordingly.
-For example, if you have a bursa on the suprapatellar, it will be called suprapatellar bursa, as shown in the image.
+It can happen in any place in or around the joint and is then given a name accordingly.
+For example, if you have a bursa on the suprapatellar, it will be called the suprapatellar bursa, as shown in the image.

 While it is not more common, a benign or malignant tumor can cause a swollen knee.
 Within swelling, the patient also feels pain.
 The pain may be more prominent at night or during exercise.
 A tumor may also be followed by fever, weight loss, and night sweats.

 At first, when a person feels swelling in the knee, he should try home remedies.
 For this purpose, he should try raising the affected leg, massaging the leg and knee, and placing an ice pack enveloped in a cloth against the knee at least once a day for 15–20 minutes at a time.
-Also, he can perform exercises that improve the strength of muscles supporting the knee.
+Also, he can perform exercises that improve the strength of the muscles supporting the knee.
 He should use a band or compression sleeve to keep consistent pressure on the joint of the knee to relieve this pain.
 At last, he should take anti-inflammatory medications.

-If knee pain does not relieve due to rest or occurs with other symptoms, consult a doctor.
+If knee pain Hillsboro does not relieve due to rest or occurs with other symptoms, consult a doctor.
 Also, people should consult a doctor after a sudden injury, such as blunt force trauma.